S.C. Lusitânia

-The Sport Clube Lusitânia (commonly shortened to S.C.
+The Sport Club Lusitânia (commonly shortened to S.C.
 Lusitânia) is a sports club located in Angra do Heroísmo on the island of Terceira, in the Portuguese archipelago of the Azores.
 Besides a football department, the club also has a basketball department that has played in the top level of the Portuguese men's basketball league system.
+The club also had a futsal team, that also played in the top division in the 24/25 season, but it has suspended activity as of the 25/26 season.